 Why you should register your pending EU Trademark rights in the UK – The Clock is Ticking!

-If you hold an EU registered Trademark, you are probably aware that as of the 1st January 2021, your EU registered Trademark was no longer protected in the UK, but that under the Withdrawal Agreement Act, the IPO created a comparable UK registered trademark.
+If you hold an EU registered Trademark, you are probably aware that as of the 1st of January 2021, your EU registered Trademark was no longer protected in the UK.
+Still, under the Withdrawal Agreement Act, the IPO created a comparable UK registered trademark.

 You will retain the earlier filing date of the pending EU Trademark, if you decide to register an EU Trademark as a UK Trademark and providing you submit your application within 9 months after the end of the transition period.
 You must ensure that, the application relates to the same trademark that was the subject of the EU Trademark and that you seek protection for exactly the same goods and services, otherwise you will not be able to claim to the earlier EU filing or priority dates.
 The UK application will be treated and examined as any other UK application.
 The usual UK fees will apply.

-Visit our resources page for more downloadable information on how Brexit affects intellectual property or contact us at: email@example.com.
+Visit our documents and information page for more downloadable information on how Brexit affects intellectual property or contact us at: email@example.com.